Topology Guide

 For systems with a dragonfly network, configure Slurm with TopologyPlugin=topology/tree plus TopologyParam=dragonfly.
 If a single job can not be entirely placed within a single network leaf switch, the job will be spread across as many leaf switches as possible in order to optimize the job's network bandwidth.

 NOTE: When using the topology/tree plugin, Slurm identifies the network switches which provide the best fit for pending jobs.
 If nodes have a Weight defined, this will override the resource selection based on network topology.
-If optimizing resource selection by node weight is more important than optimizing network topology then do NOT use the topology/tree plugin.

 Configuration Generators